 Using modern characters who are already known and popular among children is a sure way to catch kids’ attention.

-A great example of an educational game for children is the Carmen Sandiego game.
+A great example of educational game design for children is the Carmen Sandiego game.
 Based on the popular cartoon, it helps kids learn things about countries by giving geography hints.
 Players travel the world with their beloved heroine, and to successfully capture a thief, they need to travel to places hinted at by the characters they encounter.
 Hints include descriptions of flags, geographical locations, and notable facts about countries.

 Make it fun

 The whole purpose of custom educational games is to make learning fun for kids.
 Therefore, the fun element should guide your decisions when planning an educational game.